RecallGraph/RecallGraph/README.md

 Well, all is not lost in this case, since _evstore_, like Git, supports a **commit** operation that lets you explicitly add an event record post hoc.
 Obviously, this would create only a single diff from the last known state to the current state, and any intermediate mutations would collapse into that diff.
 Unfortunately, there is no way around this.

 _evstore_ manages all its bookkeeping in a set of service-managed collections, and does not write anything to user-defined collections, other than the specific node records that the user explicitly asked to save.
-This means that the user gets a clean view of their own collections/data, not polluted by any service metadata.
-They can query (read-only) this data as though the service is not even there!
+This means that the user gets a clean view of their own collections/data, not polluted by any service metadata (just like Git's working tree).
+They can query this data as though the service is not even there!

 ### Salient API Features ###
 Detailed API docs are being written, and will be published soon.
+In the meantime, you can play around with the API in the built-in Swagger console.
+Some lightweight documentation is embedded there.

 #### Document ####
 * Create - Create single/multiple nodes (documents/edges)
-* Replace - Replace single/multiple nodes with entirely new contents
+* Replace - Replace entire single/multiple nodes with new content
 * Delete - Delete single/multiple nodes
 * **(Planned)** Update - Add/Update specific fields in single/multiple nodes

 #### Operations ####
 * **(Planned)** Explicit Commits - Commit a node's changes separately, after it has been written to DB via other means (AQL/Core REST API/Client)
 * Log - Fetch a filtered and optionally grouped log of events for a given path pattern (path determines scope of nodes to pick)
-* **(Planned)** Diff - Fetch a list of forward or reverse commands (diffs) between commits of specified nodes (will use `log` behind the scenes)
+* **(Planned)** Diff - Fetch a list of forward or reverse commands (diffs) between commit endpoints for specified nodes (might use `log` behind the scenes)
 * **(Planned)** Patch - Apply a set of diffs to specified nodes to rewind/fast-forward them in time (will use `diff` behind the scenes)

 ### Setting Up ###
 1. Clone this repository.
 2. Follow the instructions in the [Foxx Deployment Manual](https://docs.arangodb.com/3.4/Manual/Foxx/Deployment.html).
-The web interface is the easiest, while the `foxx cli` is more suitable for power users.
+The web interface is the easiest, while the `foxx-cli` is more suitable for power users.
-3. Try out the API endpoints through the super-cool Swagger-generated interface.
+3. Try out the API endpoints through the Swagger console.

 ### Testing ###
 **IMPORTANT:** Running tests will create some test collections apart from the usual service collections.
 This has a few caveats. **Carefully read the following points before running this service's test suites:**
-1. Although test collections are namespaced using a prefix (the service mount point) in order to minimize chances of user-defined collections being inadvertently picked up, there is a small chance that it could still happen, especially when the same prefix is also used for user-defined collections.
+1. Although test collections are namespaced using a prefix (the service mount point) in order to minimize chances of collision with user-defined collections, there is a small chance that it could still happen, especially when the same prefix is also used for user-defined collections.
 2. Both service and test collections are populated with test data.
-3. **Both service and test collections are truncated at the start of the test run!**
+3. **Both service and test collections are truncated at the start of every test run!**

-To avoid getting into trouble while testing, it is best to deploy this service to a blank database that isn't used for anything else.
+To avoid getting into trouble while testing, it is best to deploy this service to a blank database that isn't used for anything else, and then run the test suites there.

-Run tests via the web interface or `foxx cli`.
+Run tests via the web interface or `foxx-cli`.
 Note that the tests take quite some time to finish, and only print their results in a batch at the end.
 It may look like your database has gone out for lunch, but it is actually busy crunching numbers.
 Use `top` or equivalent to monitor the process if you're unsure.

 ### Documentation ###
 Some documentation is already available through the Swagger interface.
-More detailed documentation is actively being worked on, and will available in-service as well as on the project wiki soon.
+More detailed documentation is actively being worked on, and will be available through the web interface as well as on the project wiki very soon.

 ### Limitations ###
 1. Although the test cases are quite extensive and have good coverage, this service has only been tested on single-instance DB deployments, and **not on clusters**.
-2. Since ArangoDB 3.4 does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed in such deployments.
+2. Since ArangoDB 3.4 does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed for such deployments.

 ### Contribution Guidelines ###
 A formal contribution guideline document will be prepared eventually.
 In the meantime,